 I rarely think a company rebrand is needed.
 Or if it is, the rebranding should be subtle enough that consumers would still quickly recognize the logo.

 I always look back to the Pepsi logo as an example.
-Their new logo is similar to the previous design and it’s not really bad.
+Their revised logo (right) is similar to the previous design (left) and it’s not really bad.

 But it does seem more confusing and it was almost unnecessary that they redesign that logo in the first place.

 The previous logo had rhythm and symmetry.
 The new design feels fractured with parts of the inner white band extruding further than other parts.
 This creates asymmetry, which is a completely viable tool for logo designers.

 But by comparison I’d much prefer the old logo.

 This may be a subjective opinion but to me this rebranding wasn’t necessary.

 Contrast the Pepsi redesign with McDonald’s which has been running their same logo for years.
 Their “M” has seen gradients, simplification, multiple colors and varied positions.
 But the “M” remains the same and it’s still noticeable decades later.